 Most of us knew Alwyn as a man who abjured God and the practice of Judaism, physical labour or ability, casual social life, the small inspirations of familial life, and small talk.
 He was a man of whisky and wine who worshipped words and solitude, and who, in the jutting and jotting of his notebooks (the thousands of pages of his hand-written poems were was increasingly unreadable), constantly rhapsodised the power of the written word.
 Yet curiously, as one daughter commented, he was no practitioner of the word in his daily speech but, when he chose to speak, spoke plainly and without adornment.

 I grew up in his household.
 That is, as the single senior male in my boyhood from the age of 4 – no uncles, or grandparents, or older cousins, or even close constant male friends – Alwyn was it, the figure to which a boy must look for signals, social norms, patterns of personal behaviour, relationship formation, guidance for work and life, and skills to be seen, picked up, toyed with, and deployed for the passage through this world.
 Yet, my friends remark to this day how they found his sarcasm, teasing, hostility to the sounds of childhood, and moody presence formidable.

 Like my own father, Alwyn's death has left an absence not of longing, but of wanting.
-If my relationship with my biological father was coined in my mind by the Siegfried Sassoon poem Old Adam (the gaunt old man's love for a son, but not that son) my relationship with Alwyn was characterised by the John Mortimer play A Voyage Round My Father.
-Here, the mature son finds that despite his accomplishments, independence, and separate path and distinct character, he is drawn into his father's glowering orbit merely by the pull of the old man's simmering disapproval.
+If my relationship with my biological father was coined in my mind by the Siegfried Sassoon poem Ancient History (the gaunt old man's love for a son, but not that son) my relationship with Alwyn was characterised by the John Mortimer play A Voyage Round My Father.
+Here, the mature son finds that despite his accomplishments, independence, and separate path and distinct character, he is often drawn into his father's glowering orbit merely by the pull of the old man's simmering disapproval.